steviesims/collaborative-editor/README.md

-# CollabTree: Real-time Document Collaboration
+# Collaborative: Real-time Document Collaboration

-CollabTree is a full-stack application that allows teams to create, edit, and manage documents in real time.
+Collaborative is a full-stack application that allows teams to create, edit, and manage documents in real time.
 Users can invite teammates, scrape website content, and collaboratively edit documents using a rich text editor powered by Tiptap.

 ## Table of Contents
 1. Features